Pitasi/univrs/articles/univrs.md

 ## The goal
 I know you're eager to dive in, let me show you what it looks like:

-- screenshots
+- TODO: screenshots
-- custom comps in markdown
+- TODO: custom comps in markdown

 ## Old school server-side rendering

 Remember the good old days when internet pages were just HTML files hitching a ride over the internet?
 Yeah, those days.
 Well, they're not over!
 We've just made it more intricate than a season finale of a soap opera.
 If you're a frontend newbie, you might be fooled into believing that Node, JavaScript, React, or similar tools are a necessity to build a website.

 Let's begin our adventure: